jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 3. **Import Strategies**: Consider how your application will be imported and executed from different contexts.
 Use try/except blocks for imports when necessary, but consider proper Python packaging for larger projects.

+4. **Modular Design**: Design modules with clear interfaces and separation of concerns to enable easy extension and maintenance.
+Use abstract base classes to define interfaces for different implementations.

 ## Testing Best Practices

 1. **Test Behavior, Not Implementation**: Write tests that directly test behavior rather than implementation details when possible.
 This makes tests more resilient to refactoring.